moby/moby/docs/sources/reference/run.rst

 ::

-   -n=true   : Enable networking for this container -dns=[]   : Set custom dns servers for the container
+   -n=true   : Enable networking for this container --dns=[]  : Set custom dns servers for the container

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable